River History Walks

 No registration required.
 Must purchase entry to the Smoky Hill River Festival.

 Add to the party with a dive into what made this park THE place for celebrations in Salina.
 Discover fairs, horse and bicycle races, Chautauquas, camping, and more.
 This walk is a featurette of our Oakdale Park walk, sharing some but not all of its discoveries.
-(Meet at Mulberry Ave. bridge.)
+(Meet at Mulberry St. bridge.)

 Indian Rock Park: Battles, Bricks, and Beauty*